JensKlimke/jk/docs/README.md

 1. Use Markdown format for all documentation files
 2. Follow the existing structure and naming conventions
 3. Include clear, concise explanations with examples where appropriate
+4. Focus on system setup and component integration rather than specific implementations
-4. Update the main README.md file if you add new documentation sections
+5. Update the main README.md file if you add new documentation sections